dwz-wong/freeCodeCamp-survey-form/README.md

 # freeCodeCamp - Build a Survey Form

+**Objective**: Build an app that is functionally similar to [https://survey-form.freecodecamp.rocks](https://survey-form.freecodecamp.rocks)

 This is a solution for the [Build a Survey Form project on freeCodeCamp Responsive Web Design](https://www.freecodecamp.org/).

 ## Table of Contents